Why Go Electric or Hybrid? | Kia Motors UK

 Hybrid or Electric?

-Kia Eco cars are available in electric and hybrid.
-Our Electric cars use a battery to drive a powerful electric motor, while our Hybrids use a combination of electric motor and conventional engine.View the full Eco range
+Our Electric cars use a battery to drive a powerful electric motor, while our Hybrids use a combination of electric motor and conventional engine.View the full Electric and Hybrid range

 Our Hybrid vehicles